What are advanced patterns?

 You can now play this from any method in your class, like this :

-As you can see in the API documentation, the first parameter is your AHAP content as a string, the two next ones are Android patterns and amplitude, followed by Android repeat rule, and finally a fallback to use in case advanced patterns aren’t supported.
+As you can see in the API documentation, the first parameter is your AHAP content as a string, the two next ones are Android patterns and amplitude, followed by Android repeat rule, and finally a fallback to use in case advanced patterns aren’t supported, a coroutine support and controller ID.

 Converting AHAP to Android